Chieri: Today

 The post-war period experienced a huge increase in Chieri's population, as massive migration occurred between the 1950s and 1970s from the Veneto region and from Southern Italy to the major industrial centres of Northern Italy such as Milan and Turin and adjacent areas.
 This resulted in a population boom from approximately 14,000 immediately after the war to 30,000 inhabitants in just under three decades.

 The later years of the 20th century also witnessed the decline of textile industry in the city, as numerous factories were forced to close from competitive pressure from the cheaper manufacturing centres of the Indian subcontinent and the Far East.
 This is being counteracted by the establishment of a new industrial area outside the city, and also by a rediscovering and redeveloping of Chieri's significant cultural and historical heritage.

-Today, Chieri is a growing center for the provision of a varied portfolio of commercial, retail, financial, and tertiary services.
+Currently, Chieri has developed into an increasingly important hub offering a wide range of business and tertiary services.